department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/gulf-war-illness.md

 [Learn more about service in Southwest Asia](http://www.publichealth.va.gov/exposures/gulfwar/military-service.asp).

-The Southwest theater of military operations includes:
+### What's included in the Southwest Asia theater of military operations?
 - Iraq, Kuwait, Saudi Arabia
 - The neutral zone between Iraq and Saudi Arabia
 - Bahrain, Qatar, and The United Arab Emirates (U.A.E.)